Flooding is the most common and costliest natural disaster in the United States.

 If your property is located in a Special Flood Hazard Area (SFHA), an elevation certificate issued by a licensed property surveyor is required to provide an accurate flood insurance quotation.
 Flood is specifically rated based on your building elevations in relation to neighboring properties.

-There are a few areas designated as Coastal Barrier Resource Areas (CBRA) within Destin, Santa Rosa Beach, Mexico Beach and Port St. Joe.
-Properties located in these areas are ineligible for the National Flood Insurance Program however flood insurance can be secured through other markets such as Lloyds of London syndicates.
+Flood damage can be devastating and most flood losses are NOT covered by your standard home or business property insurance policy.
+Whether you are located in a flood zone that There are a few areas designated as Coastal Barrier Resource Areas (CBRA) within Destin, Santa Rosa Beach, Mexico Beach and Port St. Joe.
+Properties located in these areas are ineligible for the National Flood Insurance Program (NFIP) however flood insurance can be secured through our other markets such as Lloyds of London syndicates.

 There are many factors to consider regarding flood protection.
 We are always happy to research and provide flood zone determinations for your property.
 Please be sure to ask one of our Florida licensed flood experts about this valuable coverage.